 The first book in Jenny Han’s bestselling series follows the life of sixteen-year-old Lara Jean Song after her secret letters to past crushes get leaked to the world, and when the movie adaptation hit Netflix this summer, it basically broke the Internet.
 If you haven’t seen the movie yet, what are you waiting for?!?!
 Go watch it right now.
 We’ll wait.

 You asked and the world answered!
 That’s right!
 We’re getting, not one but TWO followup movies after the massive success of the adaptation of Jenny Han’s To All The Boys I’ve Love Before.
 P.S.
-I Still Love You is currently set to release on February 12th, and we can’t wait!
-For more updates, check out our article on everything we know about the movie so far!
+I Still Love You is also available to stream right now and it’s definitely worth a watch.

 Deadline announced that Jon M. Chu (of Crazy Rich Asians fame) is set to produce and maybe direct direct the movie adaptation of Permanent Record, which Mary H.K.
 Choi is writing the screenplay for as well!
 We cannot wait to see Pablo and Leanna on the big screen!